charlestolley/python-snmp/docs/source/snmp.rst

    interactive settings, such as a Python interactive shell session.

    The `msgMaxSize` parameter configures the maximum message size that this :class:`Engine` is capable of receiving.
-The default value depends on the underlying transport implementation.
-The other parameters configure the default argument to the :meth:`Manager` factory method. `defaultVersion` is the only positional parameter.
+The other parameters configure the default arguments to the :meth:`Manager` factory method. `defaultVersion` is the only positional parameter.
 All other parameters should be passed by keyword, as their ordering is subject to change in future library versions.